 Aeolian Mode

 The Aeolian Scale consists of the same notes as the Natural Minor Scale.
-Songs in Aeolian Mode tend to have a sad feeling and the scale is quite common in modern blues and jazz compositions.
+Songs in the Aeolian Mode tend to have a sad feeling and the scale is quite common in modern blues and jazz compositions.
 See also Aeolian Dominant.

 C